RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2019.md

 * **Mentors:** @matheus.cardoso
 * **Project repository**: [https://github.com/RocketChat/Rocket.Chat.iOS](https://github.com/RocketChat/Rocket.Chat.iOS)
-* **Description:** VoiceOver is a gesture-based screen reader that lets you enjoy using iPhone even if you don’t see the screen.
+* **Description:** VoiceOver is a gesture-based screen reader that lets you enjoy using iPhone even if you donÃÂ¢ÃÂÃÂt see the screen.
 This is especially important for those with low or no vision.
 We want to make Rocket.Chat for everyone.
 A blind user should be able to easily add servers, change servers, read messages and send messages, as well as other additional functions such as editing profile and creating channels.
 A minimum acceptable scope is to be determined.
 * **Desirable Skills:** We are looking for an undergraduate student who is familiar with team work, developing iOS Apps using UIKit and Swift, as well as writing maintainable code with Unit Tests and having some familiarity with Voice Over and Accessibility.

 ### Ability to Rebrand Android and iOS Apps

 * **Mentors:** @jaytat0, @bizzbyster
 * **Description:** Implement a way for administrators to rebrand their instances of rocketchat - product name, icons, colors, etc. - for the android and ios apps, which currently do not support this.
-Besides adding this capability, another goal would be to make this branding across all the OS’s easy for an administrator that may not be too tech savvy.
+Besides adding this capability, another goal would be to make this branding across all the OSÃÂ¢ÃÂÃÂs easy for an administrator that may not be too tech savvy.
 Ideally, this would only be a few easy steps.
 Besides this ease-of-use improvement, this would also make it less likely that people will fork rocket to put in their own branding.
 * **Desirable Skills:** Familiarity with Android and/or iOS development, specifically the Rocket.Chat.Android/Rocket.Chat.iOS code bases.

 ### Livechat: Voice and Video Calls